Best States To Retire In

 - There are unique outdoor attractions like the Myakka River State Park.

 - It has easy access to beaches like Longboat Beach, Venice Beach and Anna Maria Island.

 - Florida is home to the amazing Coral Castle Museum.

 If you’re looking for an affordable and safe community to retire in, Arkansas is an excellent option.
 The cost of living is low, and the state has a lot of options when it comes to retirement communities.
 Plus, Arkansas offers beautiful scenery and lots of activities and community events.

 Here are some of the biggest perks of retiring in Arkansas:

-- Visit a number of unique sites and landmarks, including the Old Mill, the Christ of the Ozarks and the Fayetteville Downtown Square
+- You can visit a number of unique sites and landmarks, including the Old Mill, the Christ of the Ozarks and the Fayetteville Downtown Square.

 Nebraska is an affordable retirement location for most seniors.
 The crime rate is low, and there are a variety of activities you can engage in.
 However, Nebraska is located in the Midwest, so you’re going to experience all four seasons.
 The average temperature is 49 degrees, so you won’t enjoy the warm temperatures you’d experience in places like Florida.